only-cliches/NoProto/README.md

 For example, if you set a key `baz` to `"bar"`, the value will just be appended to the buffer (no compaction needed).
 If you then update the key `baz` to `"hello"`, the `"hello"` string will be appended to the buffer and `baz` will point to the new value.
 The old value, `"bar"` is still in the buffer and taking up space but has been dereferenced.

-Fixed size values (geo, integer, float, boolean, option, and uuid) are an exception to this rule, they can always be updated in place and never take up more space following an update.
+Fixed size scalar values are an exception to this rule, they can always be updated in place and never take up more space following an update.

 Deletes are always done by simply dereferencing data, so deleting a value will always lead to wasted space.